markNZed/processism-react-three/storyboard.md

 ## 21.3.
 Narration
 In processism, a process is understood as a sequence of relations that we are sensitive to.
 Let’s explore what this means by examining how these relations play out within and between entities.

 First, we begin with a single large entity.
 As it becomes transparent, we reveal the smaller entities that make up this larger one.
-These smaller entities are connected by lines, representing their relationships.
+These smaller entities are connected by arcs, representing their relationships.
 As these connections start to move in a repeating pattern, we see an example of a coordinated process.
 This could be likened to the regular beating of a heart, where the cells work together in harmony to maintain a consistent rhythm.

 However, not all processes are so neatly coordinated.
 As we continue, some of these lines fade or disconnect, representing uncoordinated processes.
 Here, the movement becomes more chaotic, reflecting situations where the entities are not synchronized.
-For instance, this might occur in a market where individual actions are not perfectly aligned, leading to unpredictable outcomes.
+For instance, this might occur in a market where individual actions are not synchronized, leading to unpredictable outcomes.

-Finally, as we zoom out, we observe the entire system, where multiple processes—both coordinated and uncoordinated—are happening simultaneously.
+Finally, as we zoom out, we observe the entire system, where multiple processes — both coordinated and uncoordinated — are happening simultaneously.
 This broader view helps us understand that a process can involve various levels of organization and synchronization, depending on the relationships between the entities involved.

-It’s important to remember that in processism, an entity itself can be seen as a process.
+It’s important to remember that in processism, an entity itselfis understood as a process.
 The movement in our visual language reminds us that these processes are not static; they are continually evolving, shaped by the interactions within and between the entities involved.

 In summary, processes are sequences of relations that can be either coordinated, leading to predictable patterns, or uncoordinated, resulting in more unpredictable behavior.
 Recognizing these processes helps us understand the dynamic nature of the systems we observe.